Shabeha31/Brain_tumor_detection/README.md

 **Best Model:** MobileNet achieved the highest test accuracy (**99%**) and was the most time-efficient, completing training in just under 10 minutes.
 This model’s efficiency and accuracy make it ideal for real-time clinical use.

+## Key Findings
+- **Data Augmentation:** Significantly improved model performance by expanding the dataset and reducing overfitting.
+- **Model Comparison:** MobileNet outperformed other models, combining high accuracy with low computational demands, making it well-suited for clinical applications.
+- **Transfer Learning Advantage:** Pre-trained models provided higher accuracy and generalization compared to the custom CNN model, especially on the augmented dataset.

+---

+## Conclusion
+This study demonstrates the effectiveness of transfer learning models, particularly MobileNet, in accurately detecting brain tumors from MRI images.
+By leveraging **data augmentation** and **pre-trained models**, this project offers a reliable, fast, and accurate approach that could support radiologists in diagnosing brain tumors.